Nimish1224/Demo/README.md

 ## Mobile : 7264046342

-### Profile
+<span style="font-family:Didot; font-size:2em;">Objective</span>
- <p> Summary: An independent and self-motivated student with proven ability and experience in developing web applications using full stack and Data Science projects.
-I have also participated in various project competitions.Recognized by professors, colleagues, and peers as a personable, dedicated performer who demonstrates innovation, communication, and teamwork to ensure quality, timely project completion.</p>
+> Summary: An independent and self-motivated student with proven ability and experience in developing web applications using full stack and Data Science projects.
+I have also participated in various project competitions.Recognized by professors, colleagues, and peers as a personable, dedicated performer who demonstrates innovation, communication, and teamwork to ensure quality, timely project completion.

 <br />